grafana/agent/docs/user/_index.md

 The Grafana Agent has a concept of an "instance", each of which acts as its own mini Prometheus agent with their own `scrape_configs` section and `remote_write` rules.
-More than one instance is useful when you want to have completely separate configurations that write to two different locations without needing to worry about advanced metric relabeling rules.
+More than one instance is useful when you want to have separate configurations that write to two different locations without needing to consider advanced metric relabeling rules.
 Multiple instances also come into play for the [Scraping Service Mode]({{< relref "./scraping-service" >}}).

 The Grafana Agent for collecting metrics can be deployed in three modes: